Computability Theory, Nonstandard Analysis, and their connections: From computability theory to Nonstandard Analysis

-As noted above, we shall establish these non-implication in Nonstandard Analysis using Theorem \ref{import}.
-We require the following theorem which provides a normal form for $\LMP$ and establishes the latter's relationship with the weak fan functional. \begin{thm} In $\P_{0}$, the principle $\LMP$ is equivalent to:
+As noted above, we shall establish these non-implications in Nonstandard Analysis using Theorem \ref{import}.
+We require the following theorem which provides a normal form for $\LMP$ and establishes the latter's relationship with the weak fan functional. \begin{thm} In $\P_{0}$, the principle $\LMP$ is equivalent to either of the following: